Borage oil

 Borage oil is extracted from the seeds of the borage plant (Borago officinalis), an annual herb that has been used for centuries for a variety of medicinal and culinary purposes.

-Simple Production
+Simple production

 The entire process of producing borage oil is quite simple and straightforward.
 The oil naturally has a high GLA content, so no further processing is necessary.
-Because the oil is cold-pressed, it also retains its beneficial nutrients such as antioxidants and minerals.
+As the oil is cold-pressed, it also retains its beneficial nutrients, such as antioxidants and minerals.

-Use in the Kitchen
+Use in the kitchen

 Frequently Asked Questions